broadinstitute/cromwell/docs/tutorials/PipelinesApi101.md

           auth = "application-default"
           // Endpoint for APIs, no reason to change this unless directed by Google. endpoint-url = "https://genomics.googleapis.com/"
+          // This allows you to use an alternative service account to launch jobs, by default uses default service account compute-service-account = "default"
         }

         filesystems {